 Bar and club owners can be held liable for injuries and other losses in a personal injury case.
-Specific damages they may be liable for depends on the specific circumstances but may include:
+Specific damages they may be liable for depend on the specific circumstances but may include:

 - Medical bills